Genworth Financial Inc. (GNW) Just Got Our Attention

-Genworth Financial Inc. (NYSE:GNW) went up by 2.60% from its latest closing price compared to the recent 1-year high of $4.76.
-The company’s stock price has collected 4.11% of gains in the last five trading sessions.
-Press Release reported on 04/06/21 that Genworth Announces Termination of Merger Agreement with Oceanwide
+Genworth Financial Inc. (NYSE:GNW) went up by 0.83% from its latest closing price compared to the recent 1-year high of $4.76.
+The company’s stock price has collected 4.58% of gains in the last five trading sessions.
+Press Release reported 6 hours ago that Genworth Announces Filing of Registration Statement for Proposed Initial Public Offering by its U.S. Mortgage Insurance Business

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.